18F/microviz/README.md

 # Microviz

-Visualizations that can be used to inform the business development of the Micropurchase platform
+Visual prototypes that can be used to inform the business development of the Micropurchase platform.
+Figures and and content is unofficial and is intended only as an development aide for [Micropurchase](https://github.com/18F/micropurchase).

-## Running the app
+## Running the app locally

 * install jekyll
 * `jekyll serve --baseurl ""`